vernemq/vernemq/README.md

 Bugfix releases: Usually a bugfix release is released between minor releases or if there's an urgent bugfix pending.

-Custom release cycles and releases are avaible for commercial users.
+Custom release cycles and releases are available for commercial users.

 ## Quick Start